kae76/stealing-kiwiminds-mind/real_title_here_soon.md

 sudo available
 * MySQL root credentials available (or enough credentials to create databases and users)
 * drush available
-Using nano as text editor (I don't understand vim)
+* Using nano as text editor
 * Website hosting directory is /var/www
 Site structure will be
 /var